deso-protocol/core/README.md

-The repo that is most interesting for understanding the role of DeSo core is [backend](https://github.com/deso-protocol/backend) because it effectively includes core as a library and [uses its public API](https://FIXME) to run a node.
-Then, it builds on core's basic functionality to expose [a rich API](https://FIXME) of its own that can be used to construct transactions, submit transactions to the network, manage user data, and much more.
+The repo that is most interesting for understanding the role of DeSo core is [backend](https://github.com/deso-protocol/backend) because it effectively includes core as a library to run a node.
+Then, it builds on core's basic functionality to expose [a rich API](https://docs.deso.org/devs/backend-api) of its own that can be used to construct transactions, submit transactions to the network, manage user data, and much more.